kailash-manasarovar/statement/docs/timeline/2025/september.md

 - I remain assured whatever it is will be nothing I can't handle.

 !!! info "Remembering a *whole bunch* of things"
-    - Around a week after the course I remember [the four distinct men who acted as trumpet teacher](../../crimes/protagonists/vidal-sastre.md#eight-distinct-men-posing-as-trumpet-teacher) at the conservatory in the switcheroo porn scam and [how Gabriel Silva had used the word "switcheroo" in the process of trying to bully me out of my job in August 2024](../2024/august.md#gabriel-silvas-first-team-meeting-as-manager).
+    - Around a week after the course I remember [four distinct men who acted as trumpet teacher](../../crimes/protagonists/vidal-sastre.md#eight-distinct-men-posing-as-trumpet-teacher) at the conservatory during the switcheroo porn scam and [how Gabriel Silva, my manager at Polygon, had used the word "switcheroo" in the process of trying to bully me out of my job in August 2024](../2024/august.md#gabriel-silvas-first-team-meeting-as-manager).
     - I remember [my father's involvement](../2011-to-2020/2015.md#inexplicable-anal-fissure) with Domingo Lopez Cano from 2013 onwards.
-    - I remember [my cousin Igor's unusual interest in my apartment at Ramon Ortega](../2011-to-2020/2012.md#passeig-periodista-ramon-ortega) that my father had repeatedly and excitedly told him about, insisting he must bring his young family there to visit.
+    - I remember [my cousin Igor's unusual interest in my "amazing" apartment at Ramon Ortega](../2011-to-2020/2012.md#passeig-periodista-ramon-ortega) that my father had repeatedly and excitedly told him about, insisting he must bring his young family there to visit.
-    - I remember that, even though I had moved out of the apartment at Ramon Ortega, my cousin did [bring his young family on their summer holiday to Denia](../2011-to-2020/2014.md#marie-carmen-from-tlc) for a few weeks in 2014.
+    - I remember that, even though I had moved out of the apartment at Ramon Ortega, my cousin did [bring his young family on their summer holiday to Dénia](../2011-to-2020/2014.md#marie-carmen-from-tlc) for a few weeks in 2014 not realizing I had moved, because my father never paid attention to what I was doing with my life.
     - I mentioned this fact to dad, with horror; he becomes angry and says, *I'd better speak to Igor* in a tone that sounded like he was condemning me for something.
     - Both my parents, at that moment, start going on about my previous interest in Haitian spiritual practices as if that will assure the world I'm not worth listening to.
     - My aunt Patricia would also do that.
     - Inma also did this in January just after [we went to the police in Madrid to report poisoning](january.md#madrid-policia) and I was ignored.
-    - I wonder why they're all so keen to find something to condemn me about.
+    - Why are they all so keen to silence me?
+What are they hiding?
     - In late November, in Bangkok near Lupini Park, someone told me I would never, ever have to return to this hideous environment that has always sought to destroy me… and I believed them as I was suffering from these horrible revelations.
     - And here I am, about to go back there.
-    - So I don't trust anyone near Lupini anymore, and probably someone warned me in any case so I was on the alert.
+    - So I don't trust anyone near Lupini anymore - the beginning of the gigue being up - and probably someone warned me in any case so I was on the alert.
     - And I keep hearing Philip Seymour Hoffman in my head... as you might imagine.

 ### Also at TT training this month...